Skip to main content

 Partner keys provide access to the main APIs as well as the Management API.

-Keep the API keys secret: Your API keys must never be shared in any readable way with the merchants, as that will let one merchant perform API calls (including making payments, refunds, etc.) on behalf of another merchant.
+Keep the API keys secret: Your API keys must never be shared in any readable way with the merchants, as that will let one merchant perform API calls (including making payments and refunds) on behalf of another merchant.

 💣 If your answer is yes to any of the following questions, don't use partner keys: